 It’s important for us to deliver focused research that helps to change the lives of people experiencing complex mental health issues.

-Please click here to take a look at our research priorities - if your research plans align with ours, then please complete our project registration form and email it to [email protected].
+Please click here to look at our research priorities – if your research aligns with ours, then please complete our project registration form – externally funded and email it to [email protected].

 Please feel free to contact us if you would like to discuss your research idea before application.